-This is where the Department of Climate Change, Energy, the Environment and Water plays an important role by providing flows that help fill some of the gaps left by reduced flows in the system.
-Natural flows in the Barwon-Darling are important to allow fish to breed, survive and disperse.
+This is where the Department of Planning, Industry and Environment (DPIE) plays an important role by providing flows that help fill some of the gap left by reduced flows in the system.
+Natural flows in the Barwon-Darling are important to allow fish to recruit (breed), survive and disperse.

 River pulses provide breeding cues for golden perch while flows of particular heights provide nesting habitat for Murray cod.
 Environmental water connects isolated pools where native fish seek refuge during periods of low flow.
-The movement of water through the river channel and across in-stream benches (raised sections of the river bed) also energises the food web, providing food for fish to eat as they grow.
+The movement of water through the river channel and across in-stream benches (raised sections of the river bed) also energises the food web providing food for fish to eat as they grow.